martinrvisser/valkey-rfc/ValkeyAUDIT.md

 ## Design considerations

+There are three concerns that need to be considered in the implementation of this module: Configurability, Performance, and Security.

 ### Configurability

-Each type of event should be toggelable to audit
+Regarding the configurability concern, there are two configuration groups: the audit log output configuration, and the audit events configuration.

+The module should support several protocols to store the audit logs, and the choice of which protocol to use should be dynamically configurable by the module.

+A filesystem audit log file protocol, and the [syslog](https://www.rfc-editor.org/rfc/rfc5424.html) protocol, will be the first protocols supported by the audit module.

+The format of the audit events should also be configurable by the user.

+Regarding the audit events configuration, the module should allow to toggle the following event categories:
 - connections and disconnections
 - auth requests with redaction of password
 - config commands
 - key operations

-For key operations, the following options should be configurable
+For key operations, the following options should be configurable:
 - disable logging of operation payload
 - configurable size of payload

 ### Performance

-- asynchronous processing where possible
-- efficient data structures for event capture
-- memory limits for local buffers
-- I/O throttling for external transmissions
+Regarding the perfomance concern, it's important that the flush of the audit events log does not happen in the critical path of the command being audited.

+The logging of audit events must be done as fast as possible, and therefore the event log must be kept in memory, and be asynchronously flushed using one of the configured output protocols.

+The memory buffer used to store the audit events must be limited by a configurable parameter.
+When the memory buffer is near full due to the flush not being able to keep up, the logging of events must be throttled.

 ### Security

+Regarding the security concern, there are a few aspects that will be taken into consideration:
 - removal of potentially sensitive payloads
 - removal of sensistive authentication information
-- encryption of audit log data in transit
+- encryption of audit log data in transit (only applies to network protocols)
-- access control for audit commands

-### Compatibility

-- support for various Valkey deployment models
-- integration with different external log collection systems
-- standard formats for log records e.g. RFC5424 syslog protocol
+The removal of sensitive information should be configurable per command, but should be easy to apply the same configuration to all commands, or groups of commands.

 ## Specification

 Valkey modules can subscribe to Valkey server events.
-Client events like connections and disconnections can be handled through the ValkeyModuleEvent_ClientChange server event.
+Client events like connections and disconnections can be handled through the `ValkeyModuleEvent_ClientChange` server event.

 Valkey server command execution can be plugged into by registering command filters.
 The filter applies in all execution paths including: